The Providence Center Mission

 Concern and Complaints Procedure

 In the event that you are dissatisfied with any aspect of your treatment or care, you have a right to initiate a complaint by contacting the staff person responsible for your care or by contacting the human rights officer at the facility where you receive care.
-If you are uncomfortable making a complaint or need assistance doing so, you can ask a friend or family member to help or represent you.
-You will be offered a copy of the Concern and Complaint Resolution Procedure or you can make a verbal or written request for a copy from a Providence Center staff member.
+If you are uncomfortable making a complaint or need assistance with the process, you will be offered a copy of the Concern and Complaint Resolution Procedure or you can make a verbal or written request for a copy from a Providence Center staff member.
 The staff member providing assistance will make every attempt to resolve the concern.

 When it cannot be resolved at this level, it will be considered a formal complaint, and you will be offered assistance in writing and submitting the complaint to the human rights officer and acquiring an advocate, if you prefer.
 The complaint will be logged by the human rights officer, and within four (4) business days of making a formal complaint, you will receive a written and verbal confirmation of the officer’s receipt of this complaint.